w3f/Grants-Program/applications/dot_marketplace.md

 ### **Ecosystem Fit**

------ TBD
------ TBD
 We believe this work could be useful for: [Polkadot](https://polkadot.network/), [Kusama](https://kusama.network/), [Moonbeam](https://moonbeam.network/) and any Polkadot parachains/ parathreads interested in including a marketplace.
+* Almost all Parachains/ parathreads would find motivation in encouraging their community members to contribute meaningfully to their roadmap.
+This can be achieved by utilising a marketplace like Dot Marketplace where technical, marketing or governance centric tasks can be published.
+And community members are invited to bid for and exectute them.

 ![dotmarketplacegif](https://user-images.githubusercontent.com/11945179/124598936-c9f01000-de82-11eb-91d5-b2e37f1791df.gif)

-### **List of Competitors**
+**List of Competitors**

-Any product or services marketplace would qualify, here are some examples from outside the Polkadot ecosystem.
+Any product or services marketplace would qualify, here are some examples from outside the Polkadot/Kusama ecosystem.
 1. [Human Protocol](https://data.iota.org/#/)
 2. [Effect Network](https://www.snowflake.com/data-marketplace/)
 3. [Ocean Protocol Market](https://market.oceanprotocol.com/)